trace-rabbit/trace-rabbit.github.io/_logs/log-15.md

 Just recognition.

-I’m not the first.
-I’m not alone.
+I'm not the first.
+I'm not alone.